GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 The dollar climbed on measures taken by China to ease this week's market turmoil and on the payrolls data in the United States, but gains were limited by worries over whether Beijing has done enough to calm its battered stock market.

 Spot gold fell for the first time this week but was on track to post its largest weekly percentage gain since August.
-(Reporting by Rodrigo Campos, additional reporting by Richard Leong and Sam Forgione; editing by Nick Zieminski)
+(Reporting by Rodrigo Campos, additional reporting by Richard Leong and Sam Forgione)

 * Ministers pledge 'to do whatever it takes' to cut stockpiles